coloringchaos/object-fall-16/syllabus.md

 # Labs & Quizzes
 There is a lab activity for nearly every week during the first half of the semester.
-They are short, simple activities meant to help you understand the principles discussed in class and become familiar with physical computing technologies.
+They are short, simple assignments meant to help you understand the principles discussed in class and become familiar with physical computing technologies.

-Both in-class and take-home quizzes will be assigned throughout the semester.
+You will take two quizzes over the course of the semester.
+Both are open note / open internet in-class assessments.

 # Readings & Assignments
 Weekly assignments will include relevant readings, videos, and observation exercises.
 You are expected to document all work to your blog.
 This includes your successes, failures, reading responses, project ideas and inspirations.

-*Readings are mandatory!* Come to class prepared to discuss any assigned reading materials; you will occasionally be given in-class pop-quizzes about any assigned readings.
+*Readings are mandatory!* Come to class prepared to discuss any assigned reading materials; you may occasionally be given in-class pop-quizzes about any assigned readings (which would contribute toward your overall participation grade).

 # Blog & Documentation
 You are expected to keep an online journal of your progress in this course.
 At a minimum, I expect you to summarize any insights you have in each week's work, to discuss any readings, and to thoroughly document your production projects and technical research.
 I encourage you to read and comment on each other's posts.

-Please make sure your blog assignments are online the night before class (by 11pm) to ensure that your classmates and I can read them before class.

 # Materials
-You will be provided with a basic prototyping kit for this course which will allow you to complete all necessary labs and homework assignments.

-You are required to bring the materials given to you each class period!
+You will be provided with a basic prototyping kit for this course which will allow you to complete all necessary labs and homework assignments. **You are required to bring the materials given to you each class period!**

-Any additional parts or materials required for midterm or final projects will be your responsibility to acquire.
-You should plan to budget approximately $200 for this course.
+Any additional parts or materials required for projects will be your responsibility to acquire.
+It is advised to **budget approximately $200 for this course** to account for materials expenses.
 Some projects can be completed for less than $15, others might require components and materials costing as much as $150+.
+You will have full access to the BTU Lab and you are welcome to use the materials there, but you should not rely on these supplies to produce your assignments.